TheHive-Project/TheHiveDocs/admin/backup-restore.md

 ## 1. Create a backup repository

-First you must define a location in local filesystem (where ElasticSearch instance runs) where the backup will be written.
-This repository must be declared in the ElasticSearch configuration.
+First you must define a location in local filesystem (where Elasticsearch instance runs) where the backup will be written.
+This repository must be declared in the Elasticsearch configuration.
 Edit _elasticsearch.yml_ file by adding:

 ```
 repo.path: ["/absolute/path/to/backup/directory"]